-If you are not an American citizen and you are interested in working in the United States you will need a social security number to be employed in the U.S. Here's information on eligibility for a social security number, and how to get a social security card for foreign workers.
+If you are not an American citizen and are interested in working in the United States, you will need a social security number to be employed in the U.S. Here's information on eligibility for a social security number and how to get a social security card for foreign workers.

 What is a Social Security Number?

 A social security number is a nine-digit identification number given to U.S. citizens, permanent residents, and non-immigrant working residents.
 Social Security numbers are needed to work in the United States, to collect Social Security benefits, and to be eligible for other social services.

 There are three different types of social security cards:

 1. The most common type of social security card has the person’s name and social security number.
 This type is typically given to U.S. citizens and legal permanent residents.

 2. The second is designated for temporary workers or those with non-immigrant status.
 They are valid for employment “with DHS authorization” and can be used to satisfy I-9 eligibility requirements.